How to Declutter Your Home Room by Room

 - Toys

-- Boxes of things
+- Boxes of stuff

-- Anything you use to cook a meal.
+- Anything you use to cook a meal

-- Anything you use to eat a meal.
+- Anything you use to eat a meal

-- Anything you use to store a meal.
+- Anything you use to store a meal

 More Kitchen Clutter Resources:

-- Outdated food
+- Outdated food (Check those expiration dates!)

-- Opened and stale food
+- Opened and stale food (If itās past its prime, itās time to go.)

-- Food you know your family will never eat
+- Food you know your family wonāt eat

-D/M PRO TIP: Fill up a box with any food you no longer want or you have too much of and donate it to the food pantry.
-What a great way to help others while you are creating a pantry you love.
+DM Pro Tip: Fill a box with food you donāt want, wonāt use, or simply have too much of, and donate it to a local food pantry.
+Itās a simple way to help others while creating a space you enjoy using!

 More Pantry Clutter Resources: